HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 ![]($$/zen-garden.jpg)

-**A vivid illustration of the power of CSS:** The Zen Garden was hugely influential in getting designers and developers to embrace web standards.
+**A vivid illustration of the power of CSS:** The Zen Garden popularized the idea that you could redesign a website just by swapping out its stylesheet.
+It was hugely influential in getting designers and developers to embrace web standards.

 </figure>